Direct observation of multiple conduction-band minima in high-performance thermoelectric SnSe

-Single crystals of SnSe and Sn$_{0.985}$Na$_{0.015}$Se were grown as reported in the literature \cite{Zhao2016}.
-TARPES experiments have been performed at LASOR, Institute for Solid State Physics, University of Tokyo.
-The base pressure of the spectrometer was in the 9 $\times$ 10$^{-11}$ Pa.
+Single crystals of SnSe were grown as reported in the literature \cite{Zhao2014,Zhao2016}.
+The crystals were well characterized using x-ray diffraction, electron microscopy, and transport measurements as described in Ref.\ \cite{Zhao2014}.
+TARPES experiments have been performed at LASOR, Institute for Solid State Physics, University of Tokyo \cite{Suzuki2021}.
+The base pressure of the spectrometer was in the $9 \times 10^{-11}$ Pa.
 The samples were cleaved and measured at 80 K. The energy of the Ti:sapphire laser was 1.55 eV and the energy of the probe light was 21.7 eV.
-The repetition rate was set to 10 kHz, and the fluence of the incident pump was set to $\sim$0.95 mJ cm$^{-2}$.
-The pump and probe photons were p-polarized relative to the sample surface.
-The photoelectrons were detected by using a hemispherical electron analyzer (Scienta Omicron R4000).
-The total energy resolution was 227 meV and time resolution was set to 80 fs.
+The repetition rate was set to 10 kHz, and the fluence of the incident pump was set to $\sim$0.95 mJ/cm$^2$.
+The pump and probe photons were $p$-polarized relative to the sample surface.
+The photoelectrons were detected by using a hemispherical electron analyzer (Omicron-Scienta R4000).
+The total energy resolution was 227 meV.
+The pulse duration of the fundamental laser was 35 fs.
 Local density approximation (LDA) calculations were performed by {\sc Quantum} ESPRESSO 5.30 \cite{QE1,QE2}.
 Pseudopotentials of {\tt Sn.pz-dn-rrkjus\_psl.0.2.UPF} and {\tt Se.pz-n-rrkjus\_psl.0.2.UPF} were used for the calculations.

 Figures 1(c) and (d) show the photoemission intensity distributions as functions of energy and $k_y$ for SnSe before the pump pulse arrives.
-Here, $k_y$ represents wave number along the $\Gamma$Y direction.
-The valence band maxima near the Z point are included in the cut of Fig.\ 1(c) ($\alpha$ band cut). $\gamma$ band cut shown in Fig.\ 1(d) includes the zone center and the valence band maxima near the Y point.
-Figures 1(e) and (f) show the photoemission intensity distributions as functions of energy and $k_y$ for Sn$_{0.985}$Na$_{0.015}$Se before the pump pulse arrives.
-The valence band maxima near the Z point are more clearly observed in SnSe than in Sn$_{0.985}$Na$_{0.015}$Se.
-On the other hand, the valence band maxima near the Y point are rather clear in Sn$_{0.985}$Na$_{0.015}$Se.
-This is consistent with the previous ARPES result in which the valence band maxima near the Y point was more clearly observed in Sn$_{0.985}$Na$_{0.015}$Se than SnSe \cite{Maeda2018}.
+Here, $k_y$ represents the wave number along the $\Gamma$Y direction.
+The valence band maxima near the Z point are included in the cut of Fig.\ 1(c) ($\alpha$ band cut).
+The $\gamma$ band cut shown in Fig.\ 1(d) includes the zone center and the valence band maxima near the Y point.
+These results are consistent with the previous ARPES results \cite{Lu2017,Wang2017,Nagayama2017,Tayari2018,Maeda2018,Pletikosic2018,Wang2018,Wu2018}.